My Secret Weapon: The Physiological Sigh

 Thank you, as always, for being here with us.

-If this edition of The Healing Lab served you in any way, please consider sharing the publication with a friend who might also appreciate it or commenting and liking this post.
+If this edition of The Healing Lab served you in any way, please consider sharing the post with a friend who might also appreciate it or commenting and liking here.
 It (is silly, but it) helps more than you know.